AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #38

-Automatic failover with health-based routing
+Automatic failover with health-based routing done

 When primary specialist fails, route to healthy replica or fall back to arbiter with degraded-mode flag.